navin-moorthy/Angular-7-formerly-Angular-2---The-Complete-Guide/README.md

 - Added the form to shopping list component and edit the same form.
 - Added the form to recipe list component and edit the same form.
+- Added functionalities to all the buttos in the edit pages.

+## Section 17

+### Using Pipes to transform the Output